-The U.S. unemployment rate was 5.8 percent in October.
+U.S. unemployment was at 5.6 percent in December.